-- 320 (EPFD) anomalies from preindustrial for runs B, C, D and E along with the anomalous EPF vectors.
-We multiply the EPFD anomalies with $cos\phi$ to represent the torque exerted on the zonal flow.
-The full experiment (Fig. 7a) shows increased EPF divergence in the NH extratropical upper stratosphere and in the midlatitude middle stratosphere.
-In the SH, there is a broad region of enhanced EPF convergence peaking around 50°-60° S over a layer spanning 3 to 70 hPa.
+gence peaking around 50-60° S over a layer spanning 3 to 70 hPa.
 There is a reduction in EPF convergence near the SH subtropical stratopause.
-Between ~50°-70 hPa, there is enhanced EPF convergence in the tropics and - 325 subtropics in both hemispheres.
-This modulation in the location of the maximum in the resolved wave forcing is associated with the equatorward movement of the critical layers (Fig. 3), allowing more Rossby wave activity to penetrate into the subtropical latitudes, accelerating the shallow branch of the BDC, consistent with the findings of Shepherd and McLandress (2011). - The rapid adjustment and uniform SST warming contribute similar increases in EPF convergence in the NH upper 330 stratosphere in DJF (Figs. 7b and 7c).
-In the NH middle stratosphere, the uniform SST warming explains most of the increase in EPF convergence seen in the full experiment, but the rapid adjustment does contribute in the region 20°-40° N. The uniform SST warming also contributes to most of the increase in EPF convergence in the lower to middle SH extratropical stratosphere in austral summer, but the rapid adjustment and SST pattern (Fig. 7d) do make smaller but significant contributions to the increased wave forcing in that region.
-The uniform SST warming produces most of the enhanced EPF convergence in the 335 tropical and subtropical upper troposphere-lower stratosphere (UTLS).
+Between $\sim 50^{\circ}$ and 70 hPa, there is enhanced EPF convergence in the tropics and subtropics in both hemispheres.
+This modulation in the location of the maximum in the resolved wave forcing is associated with the equatorward movement of the critical layers (Fig. 3), allowing more Rossby wave activity to penetrate into the subtropical latitudes, accelerating the shallow branch of the BDC, consistent with the findings of Shepherd and McLandress (2011).

+The rapid adjustment and uniform SST warming contribute similar increases in EPF convergence in the NH upper stratosphere in DJF (Fig. 7b and c).
+In the NH middle stratosphere, the uniform SST warming explains most of the increase in EPF convergence seen in the full experiment, but the rapid adjustment does contribute in the region 20-40° N. The uniform SST warming also contributes to most of the increase in EPF convergence in the lower to middle SH extratropical stratosphere in austral summer, but the rapid adjustment and SST pattern (Fig. 7d) do make smaller but significant contributions to the increased wave forcing in that region.
+The uniform SST warming produces most of the enhanced EPF convergence in the tropical and subtropical upper troposphere-lower stratosphere (UTLS).

 Figure 8 shows the EPFD anomalies in JJA in each experiment.
 The picture in the summer NH in the full experiment is similar to that in the SH in DJF (Fig. 7a).
 Specifically, there is anomalous EPF divergence in the extratropical lower stratosphere and anomalous EPF convergence in the middle to upper stratosphere, representing an upward shift and extension of the region of climatological EPF convergence in this region (contours).
-Near the subtropical stratopause there is anomalous

-- 340 EPF divergence that comes mainly from the rapid adjustment (Fig. 8b).
+Near the subtropical stratopause there is anomalous EPF divergence that comes mainly from the rapid adjustment (Fig. 8b).
 The anomalous EPF convergence in the middle stratosphere comes mainly from the uniform SST warming (Fig. 8c) with smaller but significant contributions from the rapid adjustment and SST patterns (Fig. 8d).
-In the winter SH, the picture is rather different from the NH in DJF.
+The winter SH is rather different from the NH in DJF.
 The full experiment shows anomalous EPF divergence in the SH upper stratosphere, which represents a weakening of the climatological EPF convergence in this region (contours).
-This is attributed mainly to the uniform SST warming, but there are also significant EPF - 345 convergence anomalies near the SH subtropical stratopause from both the rapid adjustment as well as the SST patterns.
+This is attributed mainly to the uniform SST warming, but there are also significant EPF convergence anomalies near the SH subtropical stratopause from both the rapid adjustment and the SST patterns.
 The changes in EPFD in the SH middle and lower stratosphere in austral winter have a more complex structure.
-The full experiment shows a tripolar pattern between 30 to 70 hPa, with anomalous EPF convergence poleward of 60° S and between 20°-40° S and anomalous divergence between 40°-60° S. This pattern is mainly reproduced in the uniform SST warming experiment but with a smaller contribution to the two regions of anomalous EPF convergence from the rapid adjustment.
-Previous studies
+The full experiment shows a tripolar pattern between 30 and 70 hPa, with anomalous EPF convergence poleward of 60° S and between 20 and 40° S and anomalous divergence between 40 and 60° S. This pattern is mainly reproduced in the uniform SST warming experiment but with a smaller contribution to the two regions of anomalous EPF convergence from the rapid adjustment.
+Previous studies have demonstrated mechanisms for tropospheric warming to influence the stratospheric EPFD and residual circulation (e.g. Shepherd and McLandress, 2011), but the mechanism through which the rapid adjustment acts on EPFD in the upper stratosphere is less well understood.
+The radiative cooling in the stratosphere due to increased CO2 is relatively uniform in latitude (Fels et al., 1980), so we do not expect large direct changes in zonal wind through